dotnet/designs/accepted/2020/serializer/WriteableDomAndDynamic.md

   - The DOM could be used in a future feature to make object and collection custom converters easier to use.

 # Todos
-- [ ] Review general direction of API.
+- [x] Review general direction of API.
 Primarily using the serializer methods vs. new `node.Parse()` \ `node.Write()` methods and having a sealed `JsonValue` class instead of separate number, string and boolean classes.
 - [ ] Provide more samples (LINQ).
 - [ ] Prototype and usabilty study?
 - [ ] Create API issue and review.
-- [ ] Ensure any future "new dynamic" C# support for intellisense support is forward-compatible with the work here which uses the "old dynamic".
+- [ ] Ensure any future "new dynamic" C# support (being considered for intellisense support based on schema) is forward-compatible with the work here which uses the "old dynamic".